A hand putting plaster on canvas to make textured canvas art.

 If you don’t want to buy too many new art supplies for a new hobby, an old canvas from a thrift store will work fine as long as you prime it.
 Or, if you are extra handy, feel free to build a DIY canvas.

 Your canvas needs to be tight on the frame to hold your painting correctly.
-If your canvas fabric feels a little loose, add a few wood shims to the back corners of the frame until it’s nice and tight.
+If your canvas fabric feels a little loose, just add a few wood shims to the back corners of the frame until it’s nice and tight.

-Step 2: Time For Painting
+Step 2: Time For Texture

 Now is the time for the fun part – let’s paint!

-Spritz the entire canvas (front and back) with your water bottle.
+Lightly spritz the entire canvas (front and back) with your water bottle.
 This step will help prevent cracking in the future.
 Then, using your palette knife or putty knife, add a thin layer of joint compound to the entire surface of your canvas.

 With your knife, press firmly down on the joint compound to get an even coat and work out any bubbles that might appear.
 Now, you are ready to get creative and start painting.